In 2024, Sunderland announced that they were going to commit to a significant investment into the Stadium of Light in the coming years.

 Stadium of Light expansion plans

-The most significant detail from the upgrade plans is the addition of 2,000 safe-standing seats in the Roker End and 1,000 in the North Stand Upper.
-Sunderland fans have long urged the club to explore safe standing, and now their request has been met.
+The most significant detail from the recent upgrade was the addition of 2,000 safe-standing seats in the Roker End and 1,000 in the North Stand Upper.
+Sunderland fans had long urged the club to explore safe standing, and now their request has been met.

 Rail seating is prevalent in the Premier League, with over half of the 20 clubs implementing it in their home venues.
 Installation work on these safe-standing areas took place in July 2024.

 Biggest investment in the stadium ‘for more than 20 years’